rawstorage/vCenterRest/README.md

 WHAT'S SUPPORTED

+This package will support any REST API with a few tweaks.

-This package supports VMware vCenter REST API 6.5 https://code.vmware.com/apis/62/vcenter-management#/ for more information on whats supported
+For more information about what can be done with VMware vCenter REST API 6.5  see

 https://code.vmware.com/apis/52/content
 https://code.vmware.com/apis/62/vcenter-management